 Use the Choose Members section to add the Microsoft 365 group you created before to the role group.

 You can also create a role group with view-only privileges to the DLP policies and DLP reports by granting the View-Only DLP Compliance Management role.

-For more information, see Give users access to the Office 365 Compliance Center.
+For more information, see Add users to a compliance role group.

 These permissions are required only to create and apply a DLP policy.
 Policy enforcement does not require access to the content.

 To use most of the cmdlets for the Microsoft Purview compliance portal, you need to:

 However, DLP reports need pull data from across Microsoft 365, including Exchange Online.
 For this reason, the cmdlets for the DLP reports are available in Exchange Online Powershell -- not in Microsoft Purview compliance portal Powershell.
 Therefore, to use the cmdlets for the DLP reports, you need to:

 Use any of these cmdlets for the DLP reports: